-- 1. All repairs and adjustments to gun assemblies are made with the power source and feeder turned off. - 2.
+- 1. All repairs and adjustments to gun assemblies are made with the power sources and feeder turned off. - 2.
 Place gun and casing assembly as flat as possible on workbench (floor) keeping service lines straight. - 3.
-Remove inlet or adapter depending on the feeder make.
-Remove the inner body fastening screw.
+Remove the inlet or adapter depending on the feeder make.
+Slack off switch housing clamp; remove the inner body fastening screw.
 The body housing may now be pulled back to expose the inner body.
-The set screw fastening the casing may bow be released and the casing may be taken out of the inner body.
-NOTE: Use a short piece of liner material for pushing the used liners back. - 4.
-Now carefully push new liner in at adapter end. - 5.
-Cut liner off even at gun and casing fitting. - 6.
-Liner is now cut to size and gun may be reassembled.
+The set screw fastening the casing may now be released and the casing may be taken out of the inner body.
+NOTE: Use a short piece of liner material for pushing used liners back. - 4.
+Now carefully push the new liner in at the adapter end. - 5.
+Cut liner off even at the gun end casing fitting. - 6.
+Liner is now cut to size and the gun may be reassembled.